Kansas City Chiefs Odds in Iowa

 Quite simply, The Well does Sunday right.
 There’s brunch available, featuring a build-your-own bloody Mary bar, as well as TVs galore.
 It’s a festive and lively spot that translates into an awesome atmosphere on game day.

-A local favorite, Wellman’s is a huge sports bar with a rooftop deck.
-There are screens aplenty, a full food and beverage menu and an all-around awesome atmosphere whenever there’s a Chiefs game happening.
+Wellman’s is a local favorite is a huge sports bar with a rooftop deck.
+There are screens aplenty, a full food and beverage menu and an overall awesome atmosphere whenever there’s a Chiefs game happening.

 The NFL is a fixture on the tube, so you won’t have much trouble finding Chiefs’ games.
-When the team is scheduled for a Sunday afternoon tilt, you can find those games on Fox or CBS, both of which have affiliate stations across Iowa.
+When the team is scheduled for a Sunday afternoon tilt, you can find those games on FOX or CBS, which have affiliate stations across Iowa.
 Keep in mind that the game in your area may be different.

 That said, the defending Super Bowl champs are a marquee attraction, so there’s a good chance they’ll be among the featured offerings.
 For other options, DirecTV has the full Sunday Ticket package, but this is a satellite service that requires its own subscription.
 NFL RedZone provides all-day coverage on Sundays, but it’s an add-on with cable and streaming providers.

 The primetime games are carried by national outlets, so whenever the Chiefs are on one of those slots, you’ll get the game.
 Thursday Night Football will be on FOX, NFL Network or Amazon Prime.
 Sunday Night Football is broadcast by NBC, while ESPN takes over for Monday Night Football.